-If you do decide to visit the rainforest during this, the worst and wettest time of year for a visit, it might be a timely opportunity for a slow, languid boat trip on an Amazonian river.
+If you do decide to visit the rainforest during this, the worst and wettest time of year, it might be a timely opportunity for a slow, languid boat trip on an Amazonian river.
 This is possible on the Río Beni (from Rurrenabaque, if floods do not make the road there impassable) or, better still, Trinidad, which has better road connections to elsewhere in Bolivia.

 Bolivia's hugely important coca crop has its first harvest after the first of the year's heaviest rains have passed, and there are farms and communities in the rainforest, as well as the Andes, where you can meet the people who farm coca and learn about the plant.